legluondunet/MyLittleLutrisScripts/Harry Potter and the Chamber of Secrets/gamepad profiles/README.md

-Gamepad
-profiles for Harry Potter 2 – Chamber of Secrets
+# Harry Potter 2 – Chamber of Secrets - Controls

 HP2COS has native support for controller but it is insufficient, you will obtain a better game experience with a keymapper, a software that will attribute keyboard keys to your gamepad.

-You
-will find x360 gamepad profile for Antimicrox in your Hp2cos
-wineprefix: c:\HP2COS\gamepad
-profiles\hp2cos_x360.gamecontroller.amgp

-You
-can download Antimicrox here:
+You can download Antimicrox here: https://github.com/AntiMicroX/antimicrox
-https://github.com/AntiMicroX/antimicrox

-HP2COS
-keyboard and gamepad mapping:
+## HP2COS - keyboard and gamepad mapping:

 | **Action** | **PC  Key** | **Antimicrox  x360** |
 | --- | --- | --- |